Chapter 4

 But even in complete freefall, the monkey easily snatched a branch, swinging low to almost touch the top of Kolo’s head, before the branch sprang upward, the monkey catapulting back into the mid-level canopy.

-Everyone began hooting with even more enthusiasm and it was raining monkeys: slender, graceful black figures with long white fur flying like wings, performing death-defying plummets, somehow always able to grab the perfectly sized branch to swing close to the laughing Abantu before slingshotting back up.
+Everyone began hooting with enthusiasm and it was raining monkeys: slender, graceful black figures with long white fur flying out like wings, performing death-defying plummets, somehow able to grab the perfectly sized branch to swing close to the laughing Abantu before slingshotting back up.

 That night, Eku dreamt of flying monkeys.